 When an upper triangular factor is ready, then forward and backward substitution are computed with the current input B to produce output X.

 Specify the number of rows in matrix A, the number of columns in matrix A and rows in B, and the number of columns in matrix B.

-m = 300; % Number of rows in A n = 10; % Number of columns in A and rows in B p = 1; % Number of columns in B numInputs = 3; % Number of A and B matricies
+m = 30; % Number of rows in A n = 10; % Number of columns in A and rows in B p = 1; % Number of columns in B numInputs = 3; % Number of A and B matricies

 For this example, use the helper function